ihuku/cl-naivechain/README.md

-# cl-naivechain
+# CL-Naivechain
-A simple Blockchain implementation in Common Lisp.
+A simple blockchain implementation in Common Lisp.
 Inspired by https://github.com/lhartikk/naivechain.

+Of cause this code is less than 200 lines!

 ### How to Play
 ```